khakhalin/notes/00_words_to_lookup.md

 * Flink

 # Classic ML and related math
+* Why autoencoders use KL and not L2 as loss?
+What's the logic of when KL is used?
+Older papers, like [[Hinton2006dim]] used cross-entropy.
+Why?
 * Laplacian short video: https://www.youtube.com/watch?v=oEq9ROl9Umk
 * https://en.wikipedia.org/wiki/Universal_approximation_theorem
 * that way to create ranking from asymmetric preferences via graphs
 * Laplacian operator (create a new page for basic vector calc) [1h youtube](https://www.youtube.com/watch?v=oEq9ROl9Umk), [wiki](https://en.wikipedia.org/wiki/Laplace_operator)
-* Why autoencoders use KL and not L2 as loss?
-What's the logic of when KL is used?
 * dual bases: why is this term a thing?
 How does it help?
 Describe here: [[la_01]]
 * How come stochastic gradient descent provides regularization?
 Why adding bagging to GBM, for example, can be considered a case of regularization? [[05_Ensembles]].
 * Do we have 2 different descriptions from Gram-Smidt: in [[la_01]] and in [[02_Regression]]?
 Can we isolate and combine?